dabouav/gws-addon-dashboard/README.md

 Comment our create then insert...

 ### Event BigQuery Query
 As in the prior section, click the "Compose a New Query" button to start a blank query.
-This time copy the contents of (eventsQuery.txt)[/eventsQuery.txt] file in this repository, and paste the contents into the query.
+This time copy the contents of (eventsQuery.txt)[eventsQuery.txt] file in this repository, and paste the contents into the query.
 Save the query with a name like "Events Query", but don't run the query yet.

 At the top of the query are instructions to replace the Project ID and Table Set name.
 Review them, then use the query editor's search and replace tool (Control+F on PC or Chrome OS, Command+F on Mac) to replace the occurrences of <code>&lt;your-gcp-project-id&gt;</code> and <code>&lt;yourDatSetName&gt;</code>.